Recommended Workflow

 # Workspace Code Modifications and Saving

 If code modifications are made but not immediately committed, there is no need to worry about losing the changes.
-When the environment is reclaimed, the modified code will be saved.
-When a new development environment is created, the uncommitted code will be restored to the workspace.
+When the environment is recycled, personal configurations will be persisted, and they will take effect when a new development environment is created next time.

 # Roaming of VSCode Configuration